SolidBlock-cn/extshape/UpdateLog-en.md

 - Adjusted the crafting ingredient of fences and fence gates of some blocks.
 - Adjusted sounds of some fence gates, pressure plates and button blocks, as well as the trigger behavior.
 - Adjusted the crafting recipes to crafting with 3 wool carpets or moss carpets.
 - Added fences, fence gates and pressure plates for patterned wool and gingham wool (but not buttons).
-A pressure plate is crafting from 3 carpets.
+A pressure plate is crafted from 3 carpets.
 - No longer allows charring planks and wooden mosaic in various shapes.
-- Made blocks of sugar blocks invisible in creative inventory and removed crafting recipe, because sugar block is a falling block, however the variants in various shapes do not implement this feature.
+- Made blocks of sugar blocks invisible in creative inventory and removed crafting recipe, because sugar block is a falling block, however, the variants in various shapes do not implement this feature.
 - Added button and pressure plate for stone bricks, mossy stone bricks, bricks block, nether wart and warped wart.
 - Fixed the issue that the texture of blocks of blackstone on top and bottom side is incorrect.
 - Adjusted the second crafting ingredient of fences and fence gates (including those whose base block is from Blockus mod).